Akshay61094/behavioral_Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-For training Udacity sample training dataset is used which has data of contain center lane driving.
+For training Udacity sample training dataset is used which has data of center lane driving.
 Here is an example of the image with center lane driving.

 ![alt text][image2]